Forecast Accuracy

 The Information Coefficient (IC) — the gold standard for evaluating predictive models in quantitative finance — is the Spearman rank correlation.
 Hedge funds, asset managers, and quant researchers all use IC (Spearman ρ) to measure whether a signal correctly ranks outcomes from worst to best.
 Pearson measures linearity, which can be artificially boosted through curve-fitting.
 We use the same metric the pros use.

-For context: our Pearson r is also strong (0.53–0.59 on large metros).
+For context: our walk-forward OOS IC (Information Coefficient) of 0.37 is strong for real estate prediction, where noise is high.
+The IC is computed on held-out test data the model never saw during training.
 But Spearman is the right tool for answering the question investors actually ask: "Will following the score lead me to better markets?"

 Side-by-Side